SuboptimalEng/SuboptimalEng/README.md

 ### Hi there 👋

+#### I'm just a typical Indian guy making videos about web development and productivity.

 I post:
 - 🐦 updates (and dank memes) on [twitter](https://twitter.com/SuboptimalEng)
 - 💻 videos about web dev && productivity on [youtube](https://youtube.com/SuboptimalEng)